jeromecoupe/webstoemp/README.md

 # Webstoemp

+The website of Jérôme Coupé, web designer, front-end developer and teacher from Brussels, Belgium.

-Webstoemp runs on Hugo and Gulp and is deployed and hosted on Netlify
+- Webstoemp runs on Eleventy and Gulp and is deployed and hosted on Netlify

-Despite being open sourced, all code and content remain copyright of Jérôme Coupé.
+- Despite being open sourced, all code and content remain copyright of Jérôme Coupé.